Policy No: PD66

 Readers need to speak with a staff member at the Special Collections Desk to clarify whether any restrictions apply to the item they are wanting to copy.
 The physical condition and preservation needs of an item are also considered.

 Managers and supervisors are responsible for managing processes relevant to this policy and communicating this policy to staff and readers.
-Staff are responsible for understanding and complying with this policy and communicating it to Library readers.

 Related key legislation and policy